-On the basis of the actuarial assumptions and methods, and the UPP provisions, membership data and asset information also described in the Appendices, the following sections show the initial going concern financial position of the Plan as at July 1, 2021, and the going concern current service cost and required member and matching employer contributions.
+On the basis of the actuarial assumptions and methods, and the UPP provisions, membership data and asset information also described in the Appendices, the following sections show the going concern financial position of the Plan as at January 1, 2022, and the going concern current service cost and required member and matching employer contributions.
+The results as of July 1, 2021 are also shown for comparison purposes.